emberjs/rfcs/text/0673-deprecate-tryinvoke.md

 #### Using Optional Chaining Operator

 The optional chaining operator `?.` permits reading the value of a property located deep within a chain of connected objects without having to expressly validate that each reference in the chain is valid.
 The `?.` operator functions similarly to the `.` chaining operator, except that instead of causing an error if a reference is nullish (`null` or `undefined`), the expression short-circuits with a return value of `undefined`.
-When used with function calls, it returns `undefined` if the given function does not exist:
+When used with Function calls, it returns `undefined` if the given function does not exist:

 ```js
 const adventurer = {